Illar Hallaste

-Illar Hallaste (6 May 1959, Kohtla-Järve – 27 October 2012, Tallinn) was an Estonian cleric, politician, lawyer, and businessman, most notable for being a voter for the Estonian restoration of Independence.
+Illar Hallaste (6 May 1959 in Kohtla-Järve – 27 October 2012 in Tallinn) was an Estonian cleric, politician, lawyer, and businessman, most notable for being a voter for the Estonian restoration of Independence.

 Education

 Hallaste studied in Kohtla-Järve, and from the 7th grade in the Otepää branch of the Tallinn Sports Secondary School.
 In 1977, he graduated from Kohtla-Järve Secondary High School.
 After graduating from high school, Hallaste began studying at the Faculty of Law of the University of Tartu, where he was thrown out for being religious, which was discouraged by the Soviet government at the time.
 He eventually graduated in 1995.

 After graduating from the University of Tartu, Hallaste began studying at the Institute of Theology of the Estonian Evangelical Lutheran Church.
 In 1982, he was ordained a teacher at St Mary's Cathedral, Tallinn.

 Career

 Hallaste served a number of parish throughout the late 20th century, including in Laiuse and Palamuse parishes from 1982 to 1983, Torma and Kodavere parishes from 1983 to 1988, and Kadrina and Ilumäe parishes from 1988 to 1993.
 From 2005 to his death in 2012, he was a vicar teacher in Ida-Harju.
 He has also served as deputy head of the Järva provost and eastern Harju Assistance Front.

 After leaving politics, Hallaste established the law office of the same name and offered legal services.
 Lastly, he headed the company Viimars OÜ.
 In addition, he organized the Season Travel travel agency and was a member of the Board of the Kirik Varahaldus OÜ, the company managing the real estate of EELK.